data-integrations/multi-table-plugins/docs/MultiTableDatabase-batchsource.md

 Any table whose name matches the pattern will read.
 If not specified, all tables will be read.
 Pattern syntax is specific to the type of database that is being connected to.

+**schemaNamePattern**: A pattern that defines which schemas should be used to list the tables.
+Any schema whose name matches the pattern will read.
+If not specified, all schema will be read.
+Pattern syntax is specific to the type of database that is being connected to.

 **tableNameField**: The name of the field that holds the table name.
 Must not be the name of any table column that will be read.
 Defaults to 'tablename'.

+**whiteList**: Used in conjunction with tableNamePattern, this configuration specifies tables to be read.
+If no value is specified in the whiteList all tables matching the tableNamePattern will be read.
+By default reads all tables matching the tableNamePattern.

+**blackList**: Used in conjunction with tableNamePattern, this configuration specifies the tables to be skipped.
+By default the black list is empty which means no tables will be skipped.

 Example
 -------